The Morton Arboretum: Meadow Lake and Permeable Main Parking Lot

-- Improved water quality in Meadow Lake by helping to reduce Total Suspended Solids (TSS) by 84% and by Total Phosphorus by 39%.
+- Improved water quality in Meadow Lake by helping to reduce Total Suspended Solids (TSS) by 84% and Total Phosphorus by 39%.
 Both reductions contribute to the penetration of sunlight and dissolved oxygen, and the increase in aquatic macrophytes.

 - Saves approximately 327,700 gallons of potable water for the peak month of July by using nonpotable lake water for irrigation.